Running Spark programs on a cluster

 We want to implement a better version of the program.
 You can draft your ideas on paper before you write any code.

-When you’re ready, create a copy of avg_temperatures_slow.py
+When you’re ready, create a copy of avg_temperatures_slow.py and rename it as avg_temperatures_fast.py, with the following command:

 cp ./avg_temperatures_slow.py ./avg_temperatures_fast.py